France Crypto Gift Tax 2026: Donations, Dons Manuels, and the Latent-Gain Purge

 France Crypto Gift Tax

-• Direct-line abatement €100,000 per donor-donee, renewable every 15 years; scale 5%–45% above.
+• The direct-line abatement is €100,000 per donor-donee pair, renewable every 15 years; the scale runs 5% to 45% above it.

-• The gift purges the donor's latent gain — no PFU for the donor on the unrealised gain.
+• The gift purges the donor's latent gain: no PFU for the donor on the unrealised gain.

 Who pays, and on what